piklist/piklist/readme.txt

 ### Piklist is the most powerful framework available for WordPress.
 Easy for beginners... built for developers.
 Piklist helps you build things - fast.

-#### Piklist requires the Classic Editor plugin to work with the latest version of WordPress.
+> Piklist 2.0 is coming soon with full Gutenberg support.
+Until then, please use the [Classic Editor plugin](https://wordpress.org/plugins/classic-editor/) when using WordPress 5.0+

 Piklist is a rapid development framework for WordPress that will let you concentrate on the main focus of your plugin or theme, and let Piklist handle everything else.